paulvoliva/XNODE-WAN-PDE-solver/README.md

 # Running Codes
 Requirements for a successful implementation of the codes can be found in `requirements.txt`.

 To solve a PDE one can input all the known functions of the problem in the file `main.py` which will run the algorithm.
-An example of this in action can be found in the `example.py` file in which our test problem from the paper is implemented.
+An example of this in action can be found in the `example.ipynb` file in which our test problem from the paper is implemented.

 In the `config` dictionary one can specify the hyperparameters to be used by the algorithm to solve the problem.